Forgot to Report 1099 Income: Will the IRS Catch It?

 Frequently Asked Questions (FAQs)

-Yes, the IRS expects you to report all taxable income, regardless of how you earn it.
+Yes.
+The IRS expects you to report all income, regardless of how you earn it.
 Even if a payer doesn’t send a 1099 for whatever reason, the obligation to report that income falls on you.

-What if I already filed my taxes and forgot a 1099?
+What happens if I already filed my taxes and forgot a 1099?

 The IRS will adjust your return if they catch the error.
 Otherwise, you can file an amended return.
 You may face penalties and interest for not reporting the income on time.